elephantrobotics/mycobot_docs/myCobot_280_for_Arduino_en/_book/3-FunctionsAndApplications/5.BasicFunction/5.1-Functionlnstruction/DevelopmEntenvironment.md

 **Note:** Please download the latest library, the first version is v0.0.1.

-* Click to download related dependent libraries -[**MycobotBasic**](https://github.com/elephantrobotics/MyCobotBasic/tags)(After importing the Mycobot280-Arduino model, you can refer to the **arduinolib_use** section for use).
+* Click to download related dependent libraries -[**MycobotBasic**](https://github.com/elephantrobotics/MyCobotBasic/tags)(After importing the Mycobot280-Arduino model, you can refer to the **arduino_use** section for use).
 Please see the following figure for details. .zip is for Windows system, and .tar.gz is for Linux system:<br>

 <img src="../../../resource/3-FunctionsAndApplications/5.BasicFunction/5.1-Functionlnstruction/10-1-4.2-001.png" alt="10-1-4-001" width="50%"><br>